Skip to Content

 Set the Name of Your Wi-Fi Network (SSID)

-The wireless feature on the router is likely already enabled by default, but in rare cases it may not be.
+The wireless feature on the router is likely already enabled by default, but in rare cases, it may not be.
 Navigate to the wireless menu and make sure Wi-Fi is enabled.
-You will likely want both the 2.4 GHz and 5 GHZ bands enabled on your router.
-Next you will want to change the wireless SSID (Service Set Identifier), password, and security protocol.
-Using a unique SSID is a best security practice and changing the password is the single most important step to securing your Wi-Fi network.
+You will likely want both the 2.4 GHz and 5 GHz bands enabled on your router.
+Next, you will want to change the wireless SSID (Service Set Identifier), password, and security protocol.
+Using a unique SSID is a best security practice, and changing the password is the single most important step to securing your Wi-Fi network.

 A default password offers essentially no security at all.
 It is like locking your front door, leaving the key inside of the lock.
 Anyone who walks up to the door immediately knows how to get in.
 Change your password to something unique and at least 15 characters in length for best security.
 If you want to you can tape the Wi-Fi password you set to the bottom of your router.